Ernest James Goddard: Other activities

+Later life, death and legacy

 While setting up the marine biology research station at Heron Island which he had toiled to establish and where he planned to retire to continue research, Goddard died of a heart attack on 17 January 1948.
 He was survived by his wife.

-Legacy

 The Goddard Biological Sciences building fronting the Great Court of the University of Queensland was named for him.

 After his death, the Goddard Memorial Fund was set up, the money from which helped to establish the Heron Island Research Station, then run by the Great Barrier Reef Committee.
 The University of Queensland would take over its operation in 1970, first as a partner and then as owner in 1980.

 The Ernest James Goddard Oration was established by the Queensland Branch of the Australian Dental Association to commemorate his work as a pioneer of dental education in Queensland.
-The most recent was the 20th oration in 2008.
+The 20th oration was delivered in 2008.